 4: Silence your mind to find your life’s purpose

 When you know your life’s purpose, you will naturally be incredibly motivated because you will know the one thing you want to achieve above all else.
 The problem is that stress and pressure interfere with our life’s purpose.
 The day to day grind of life can make it a challenge to even realise your life’s purpose, let alone achieve it.
 That’s why one of the best meditations for motivation is nothingness.

 Meditating on nothingness quiets your mind so you can let go of negative thoughts, stress and pressure.
 When you do this, you will touch a deeper part of your soul and you will find what truly fires you up.
 Spend twenty minutes meditating on nothing and listen to your inner guidance.

 In many ways, the link between meditation and motivation is a strange one.
 Many studies have shown that meditation is demotivating .
 The reason is that meditation makes us accept things, and so we are less likely to want to change things.

-However, that’s only true of specific meditation techniques.
+However, that’s only true of specific meditation techniques like mindfulness.
 Some methods are truly excellent for firing us up.
-For instance, another of the best meditations for motivating yourself is Dynamic and Dance meditation.
+For instance, another of the best meditations for motivation ang energy is Dynamic and Dance meditation as taught by spiritual guru Osho.
 These meditations are active.
 They get blood flowing through the body and they produce the positive energy that you need to feel motivated.

 6: Mantras & Affirmations for Motivation